HSBC Bank Malta: History

-Mid-Med joins the HSBC Group

 Midland Bank was the first foreign bank to be granted an unlimited banking licence in Malta, where it opened a branch in September 1996.
 Then in 1999, Midland Bank acquired the government of Malta’s 67.1% direct holding in Mid-Med, as well its 2.7% indirect holdings.
 Part of the agreement was that for the time being the bank would continue to be listed in the Maltese stock market and that Midland would not make a formal offer for the remainder of the shares but could buy if other shareholders chose to sell.
 At the time, Mid-Med bank had 60 offices and branches, 1,800 staff and was the largest commercial bank in Malta.

 When HSBC brought all its operations under a common name, Mid-Med became HSBC Malta Bank plc.
 HSBC absorbed Mid-Med’s representative offices in Dubai, Milan, and Luxembourg into the HSBC offices in their respective countries but established a "Malta Desk" in several of these countries.
 Lohombus Bank became HSBC Malta (Home Loans) Ltd.

-Malta Call Centre

-In April 2006 HSBC announced that it would be opening a new call centre in Malta, with an investment of €7 million and the creation of 350 jobs.
-The centre will deal with calls from HSBC Bank's customers in the United Kingdom, and operate as a branch of that company, under the oversight of HSBC Malta management.
+From the entry into force of European Banking Supervision in 2014 to 2023, HSBC Bank Malta has been designated as a Significant Institution and, as a consequence, has been directly supervised by the European Central Bank.